Learn more about Hocken's Pictorial Collections.

 Staff can help with finding images and information on artists in the collections.
 A free reference service is offered for queries relating to New Zealand art, photography and Hocken's collections.

 Copies of images can be ordered, subject to preservation and copyright conditions.

 Group visits and tours

-General tours of Hocken are offered on Thursdays at 11am which can include viewing art "on the racks".
-Not currently offered.
+General tours of Hocken are offered on Thursdays at 11am and can include viewing art "on the racks".

-Researchers, curators, school, tertiary and community groups can arrange specialised research visits of pictorial collections by email or by phoning (03) 479-8871.
+Researchers, curators, school, tertiary and community groups can arrange specialised research visits of pictorial collections:

 Hocken's Pictures Collection has more than 17,000 artworks relating to New Zealand and the Pacific, dating from 18th century voyagers through to contemporary artists.